CiscoDevNet/intersight-powershell/docs/Initialize-IntersightConnectorUrl.md

 ```

 ### -ForceQuery
-Flag to append a query to the url even if rawQuery is empty.
+Flag to append a query to the URL even if rawQuery is empty.

 ```yaml
 Type: bool